 - To decompress class scheduling across all days of week and times of day to allow for optimal classroom use and cause fewer student time conflicts by developing a more equitably spread schedule throughout the week.

-Here are a few key resources to support your analysis of your department's schedule in light of the Fall 2018 Schedule Change:
+FAS Departments--Here are a few key resources to support your analysis of your schedule:

 The Department Course Balance program was developed by the Office of the Vice Provost for Advances in Learning (VPAL), in partnership with the FAS Registrar’s Office.
-Departments will not be required to use this tool, but we hope that it will serve as a useful resource to aid adjustment to the new schedule for Fall 2018.
+Departments will not be required to use this tool, but we hope that it will serve as a useful resource.

 For more information, contact email@example.com.